 - 1. Axle nut

 - 2. Locknut

 - 2. To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
-To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.
+To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in dislack within the specified limits.

+rection (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
-To prevent this from occurring, keep the drive chain slack within the specified limits.
+To prevent this from occurring, keep the drive chain